akkefa/ml-notes/docs/probability/hypothesis_testing.md

 3. Perform an appropriate statistical test.
 4. Decide whether to reject or fail to reject your null hypothesis.
 5. Present the findings in your results and discussion section.

+#### State your null and alternate hypothesis
+After developing your initial research hypothesis it is important to restate it as a null (Ho) and alternate (Ha) hypothesis so that you can test it mathematically.

+- The alternate hypothesis is usually your initial hypothesis that predicts a relationship between variables.
+- The null hypothesis is a prediction of no relationship between the variables you are interested in.
+-
+You want to test whether there is a relationship between gender and height.
+Based on your knowledge of human physiology, you formulate a hypothesis that men are, on average, taller than women.
+To test this hypothesis, you restate it as:

+Ho: Men are, on average, not taller than women.
+Ha: Men are, on average, taller than women.